 Data Skills Training with Open Knowledge Foundation

 “More eyes, better data.”
-This was how Anders Pedersen of the Open Knowledge Foundation (OKF) sold the concept of Open Data to the seminar attendees, mostly representatives from government agencies keen on partnering with Open Data Philippines (ODP).
+This was how Anders Pedersen of the Open Knowledge Foundation (OKF)sold the concept of Open Data to the seminar attendees, mostly representatives from government agencies keen on partnering with Open Data Philippines (ODP).
 This was Monday, Day One of the weeklong OKF Data Skills Training held from May 12-17, 2014, in Taguig City.
-The event was organized in collaboration with ODP, and the trainings were generously supported by the World Bank in the Philippines and the Partnership for Open Data.
+The event was organized in collaboration with ODP and the World Bank.

 In his introduction, Pedersen explained OKF as a global network of people whose passion revolves around “opening” information through technology.
 This is important, as it helps us cope with the vast amounts of data we produce daily and make them work for us—whether in the areas of finance or health, education or employment.
 But in order to make data “open,” it is not enough to simply make it available, but also reusable and redistributable.
 What does this mean?
 Basically, it entails moving away from traditional formats like .pdf to more open ones such as .csv and .txt.
 The difference lies in the level of accessibility.
 Open formats can be accessed by a wide variety of programs and allow for the manipulation of data, as opposed to closed formats like .pdf.
 In between are files like .xls, whose contents can be manipulated but are biased toward certain programs.